jjsmp2/QARM-BERT/README.md

-# QARM-LM: Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models
+# Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models

 This repository contains code and data for the paper:
 *"Explainable Modeling of Quality Attribute Relationships with Fine-Tuned Language Models"* (REFSQ Submission).